 Theme 5 (1969 - 1974): "New Beat The Clock

-[Composer THEME credit for the Syndicated version of the show,
+[This THEME is credited for the Syndicated version of the show,

 1969 - 74, according to Game Show fan Albert Martella; Verified

 THEME title according to collector Ray Clark; although no